FadiZahhar/vertical-scrolling-allow-horizontal-scrolling/readme.md

 Once the user reaches the third (final) slide of the Swiper, two actions should occur:

-a.
-Window scrolling is re-enabled, allowing the user to continue scrolling past the Swiper.
+1. Window scrolling is re-enabled, allowing the user to continue scrolling past the Swiper.
-b.
-The automatic sliding of the Swiper stops.
+1. The automatic sliding of the Swiper stops.

-One-time Behavior:
+### One-time Behavior:

 The entire sequence (starting autoplay and disabling/enabling scroll) should only happen once.
 If the user scrolls back up and then down again to the Swiper, these behaviors should not re-trigger.

-Technical Implementation Notes:
+### Technical Implementation Notes:

-Use JavaScript event listeners to detect when the user's scroll position reaches the Swiper.
+1. Use JavaScript event listeners to detect when the user's scroll position reaches the Swiper.
-Modify Swiper's settings dynamically based on the user's interaction (e.g., enabling autoplay, starting/stopping slides).
+1. Modify Swiper's settings dynamically based on the user's interaction (e.g., enabling autoplay, starting/stopping slides).
-Use a flag or a similar mechanism to ensure that the scroll-triggered behaviors only occur once.
+1. Use a flag or a similar mechanism to ensure that the scroll-triggered behaviors only occur once.

 ## Method Used globaly